hyvor/hyvor-talk-wordpress-plugin/svn/trunk/readme.txt

 == Upgrade Notice ==

 = 1.2.6 =
-We have fixed minor bugs and some accessibility in the dasboard, and a minor security bug.
+We have fixed minor bugs and some accessibility in the dashboard, and a minor security bug.
 We recommend you to upgrade to the latest version.